-Facebook is a social media giant.
+Facebook is a giant- one of the best social media tools for marketing.
 So far, Facebook has shut down most of its competitors, usually by buying them out.
 It is not hard to believe this could happen with Clubhouse as well.

-Some social media experts suggest you should use the most of Clubhouse within your marketing strategy before the hype dies out.
-They suggest that Clubhouse can end as fast as it began, and simply be forgotten.
+Some experts suggest the best tools for social media which you should use most of Clubhouse within your marketing strategy before the hype dies out.
+They suggest that Clubhouse can end as fast as it began and simply be forgotten.

 If that was the case, it is up to you to decide whether it is good for your business growth to invest in activity on a platform that can die tomorrow.
 It could be an excellent choice.
 But it could also be a waste of resources.

 When it comes to the battle of Facebook VS Clubhouse, it is hard to predict what will happen in the near future.
 Facebook has announced to be building a product to compete with Clubhouse.

 This news sounds big, and it is so.
 But, is it good news?
 It’s too soon to tell.

 One of the reasons we can be led to believe Facebook will crush Clubhouse very soon is that it has happened before with other social media apps.
 Facebook has a lot of resources.
 It is, on its own, a free advertising platform (multiple platforms actually).
 It has billions of loyal users that would find it easier to use another Facebook product.

 For us in marketing, there are clear pros and cons of Facebook joining in this new trend.
 Clear pro is that we will still be able to implement our marketing strategy via the same scheduling platform.
 Clear con: if this type of platform becomes the new thing, we will have to rethink the way we create content entirely.